 - Intrepid Sea, Air & Space Museum – $33 Adult – $24 Child

 - Hornblower Cruises – $31 Adult – $21 Child

-While the Primary reason for choosing a pass is the cost saving.
-There are a few good reasons why the C3 pass can enhance your trip beyond just money saving.
+While the primary reason for choosing a pass is cost-saving.
+There are a few good reasons why the C3 pass can enhance your trip beyond just money-saving.